OthankQ/100-days-of-code/r1-log.md

 ### R2D41

 Studied upon basic Swift syntax including unwrapping optionals, switch statements, repeat-while.
 Following this ios tutorial on Youtube by @CodeWithChris

+### R2D42

+More on Swift functions syntax.
+Returning an optional with a function then unwrapping it with an optional binding.
+Taking a look at SwiftUI.
+The syntax reminds me of React a little bit.